vonadz/trader/README.md

 ## Usage

-The default assumes you have a Postgres database running calld trader with default postgres user.
+The default assumes you have a Postgres database running called trader with default postgres user.
 If you want to use a differently named database/user, edit the connect-to-db function in trader/src/trader/core.clj.

+As of now, fetching the data from Binance won't stop automatically, so you need to manually stop the loop when the number of rows in the database stops changing.

 ## License